What is Elder Abuse?

 living, and other facilities.

-Reporting Elder Abuse -
+Report Elder Abuse - It's the LAW!!

 All Texans have an obligation to report suspicions of elderly